-In February of 2021, motivated in part by the pandemic and its impact on the arts ecology, Nuria and Jared purchased a vacant 12-bedroom country Inn in Rockingham, Vermont/ Kitchee Pontegu [unceded sokoki abenaki + pannacock territories ].
-Sitting on nearly 50 acres of forest and pasture, the property currently consists of a 10k square foot main building, a smaller building built to house up to 3 people, as well as a small pond and substantial river frontage.
+In February of 2021, motivated in part by the pandemic and its impact on the arts ecology, long-time colleagues Nuria Bowart and Jared Williams purchased a vacant country Inn in Rockingham, Vermont [unceded sokoki-abenaki territory].
+Sitting on over 48 acres of forest and pasture, the property currently consists of a 10k square foot main building able to house up to 25 people, a smaller building built to house up to 3 people, as well as a small pond and substantial river frontage.
+Both professional artists, Jared and Nuria had been working for many years to materialize a space where performance and dance artists could be supported in both their studio practices and their teaching, while living sustainably and co-operatively with the land.

-Throughout the summer of 2021 an instrumental group of volunteers helped us renovate the space and lay grounds for future programming.
-We are especially grateful to our dedicated summer 2021 staff Sydney Lemelin, Anya Smolnikova, Rachel Saudek, Simon Thomas-Train, Justis Hatch, Lindsey Jennings, and Liesje Smith for all their love and time.
+Throughout the summer of 2021 an instrumental group of volunteers gathered here and helped us renovate the space and lay grounds for the future programming to come.
+We are eternally grateful to our dedicated summer 2021 staff of Sydney Lemelin, Anya Smolnikova, Rachel Saudek, Simon Thomas-Train, Justis Hatch, Lindsey Jennings, and Liesje Smith for all their love and labor at such a crucial time.

 The Field Center is located in what is now known as Rockingham/Bellows Falls Vermont near the village of Bellows Falls/ Kitchee Pontegu [Sokoki-Abenaki Band + Pannacock territories] also known as Wantastegok, the Place of the River Where Things Are Lost